-Eligibility – The contest is open to students in grades 5-12 and college, (ages 10-23 at some point during the contest period September 13, 2021-March 11, 2022).
+Eligibility – The contest is open to students in grades 5-12 and college (ages 10-23) at some point during the contest period September 1, 2022-March 31, 2023.
 No more than one submission will be accepted for each student.
 Students must be located in North America, Hawaii or at a U.S. military address, and all submissions should be in English.
 Employees of Stossel in the Classroom, Stossel TV, and Center for Independent Thought, or any person or organization involved in the operation and/or setup of the contest, and their immediate family members are not eligible for this contest.
 Previous winners of a Stossel in the Classroom first place prize are not eligible for prizes in our subsequent contests.

 Deadline – Videos must be submitted no later than 11:59pm Eastern Time, March 31, 2023.